manuelgustavo/debug-tools/README.md

 # debug-tools

-A place to put some useful scripts to use when debugging in Linux.
+A place to put some useful scripts to use when debugging on Linux.

 > Tested in Ubuntu 20.04